 I am Sophia.
 This is my blog.
 I am looking for a philo-Sophia-ist. .

-I am back in San Francisco, at my home, 56 Sycamore Street #C. I'm working on a silly project with Vincent Woo that involves QR code generation on GPU.
-Stay tuned for a future blog post.
+I am back in San Francisco, at my home, 56 Sycamore Street #C. I'm working on gathering datasets and selling them to LLM companies.
+Reach out for more info at [email protected].

 I'm a 25 year old transfem nb.
 I am looking for a monogamous relationship with a woman-type creature.
 Could it be you?
 I have a twitter. .